Auckland Philharmonia 2026 Season — Now on Sale!

 • Practise your parts!

-• Play or sing along with recordings via spotify, youtube or wherever you access music!
+• Play or sing along with recordings on any streaming platform

 • If you’re having tuition, take your parts to your teacher so you’re extra prepared for the big day